KitchenAid Mixer Overheating

 Make sure it does not contain halogen salts, chlorine, or antibacterial agents with the drug Triclosan.
 To do this, start by checking your dish soap.

 When washing, you may also want to avoid steel wool, which will cause your bowl to rust more quickly.

 KitchenAid advises taking these measures if you already have rust build-up:

 - Add baking soda with vinegar until it forms a paste.

 - If you have stubborn rusting, spread the paste over the surface and allow it to sit for 10 minutes or up to a few hours.

 - Scrub the paste in a circular motion with a scratch-free scrubbing pad.

 - With warm water, clean the bowl properly.
 Wash and dry by hand.

-The KitchenAid mixer is durable, but it can overheat and even stop working with negligence.
-Follow the recommended speed and mixing time in the Owner’s Manual to avoid any engine failures.
+The KitchenAid mixer is durable but can overheat and even stop working with negligence.
+Follow the recommended speed and mixing time in the Owner’s Manual to avoid engine failure.